heart image Heart attack image A survivor unlocks the mystery of how to avoid a heart attack.

 “By the time I entered medical school, I had already served in the army and had been the director of the Muscular Dystrophy Association.

-Perhaps it was those few extra years in the ‘real world’ that made me less accepting of conventional wisdom.
+"Perhaps it was those few extra years in the real world that made me less accepting of conventional wisdom.
 I was always eager to shake things up, to challenge traditional thinking.

 I noticed that every time I saw skin cancer under the microscope, inflammation was present at the cellular level.
 I questioned my professors, and their explanation was that the body mounts an immune response to try to fight the cancer, resulting in inflammation.

+"I asked if an inflammatory response could be triggering or promoting cancer but medical students quickly learn that topics like this are not open for debate.
 I knew what I saw and never let it go.
-Whenever I looked at a disease under a microscope—everything from arthritis to heart disease—inflammation was always a component.”
+Whenever I looked at a disease under a microscope everything from arthritis to heart disease inflammation was always a component."

 This marker indicates an increased risk for destabilized atherosclerotic plaque and abnormal arterial clotting.

-Dr. Nicolas Perricone’s inflammation research
+Dr. Nicolas Perricone's research on c-reactive protein and inflammation

 Dr Perricone focused on finding the causes of this inflammation and how to stop it.
 What he discovered may surprise you as it did me.